MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 ### Overriding cache options

-Cache options are being checked with this order (from higher priority to the lowest):
+Cache options are being checked with this order (from highest to lowest priority):

 - "named" GQL path in app config
 - `@cache` directive arguments in GQL Schema